leonardosul/d8-cards/README.md

 # D8 Cards

-This is my attempt to complete the Exercise Cards listed on [Drupal 8 Activity Cards] (https://www.d8cards.com/).
+This is my attempt to complete the Exercise Cards listed on [Drupal 8 Activity Cards](https://www.d8cards.com/).
 I have skipped Day 01 as the solution for that one contained no custom code.

 The solutions are split into submodules named after each step: